Financial-Times/origami/README.md

 ### Sass

-Mixins and [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles) are only available if you're including o-buttons in your project using bower or [OBT](https://github.com/Financial-Times/origami-build-tools).
+Mixins and [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles) are only available if you're including o-buttons in your project using bower.
 If you're using o-buttons via the [Build Service](https://www.ft.com/__origami/service/build/v2/), you must use the o-buttons classes instead.
 Both are documented below.

 #### Default button